![]() |

 "Use passion and a bit of tech, perhaps, to conjure up passion within students to move their thinking forward and upward."
 Tom R. Chambers

-(Presentation for the Global STEMx13 Education Conference, September 19-21, 2013) |
+(Presentation for the Global STEMx13 Education Conference, September 19-21, 2013)

-2007-2013.
+Mr. Chambers taught Technology Applications at Raul Yzaguirre School for Success (RYSS) in Houston, Texas, 2007-2013.
 He also taught and advised after school programming in Digital Photography, Digital / New Media Art and Broadcasting.
-He is a firm believer in empowering students
+He is a firm believer in empowering students to take control of the learning process via hardware/software for greater understanding and retention of core subject content.
+Challenge through engagement is the key to students' interest, and enthusiasm for the educational process.

-"Provide purpose in the classroom, and students will beg for participation."
 He is grounded in conventional educational media applications with digital/new media enhancement over the past 10 years.
 A pertinent connection would be his tenure as Educational Media Manager for Texas Tech Health Sciences Center, 1980-1983.
 He managed a creative staff, and supported the teaching activities at the Texas Tech Medical School.
 He also managed media departments for the University of Rhode Island (1983-1985) and the City of Providence (RI) (1985-1990).

 "When real-world situations become part of the learning path, they will beckon students to begin to think about their role in society."
 Tom R. Chambers